 The Victoria Sponge was named after Queen Victoria as reputably it was her favourite cake.
 Anna, the Duchess of Bedford who has been given credit for introducing the charming art of the Afternoon Tea was Lady in Waiting to the Queen who quickly adopted the custom serving sponge cakes as part of the tea.

-The present Queen, Queen Elizabeth II, is also partial to a slice of the cake and the Victoria Sponge is the favourite cake to serve at celebrations for the Queen's Diamond Jubilee, June 2012.
+The present Queen, Queen Elizabeth II, is also partial to a slice of the cake and the Victoria Sponge and this favourite cake was served at celebrations for the Queen's Diamond Jubilee, June 2012.

 Prep Time: 15 minutes